 Know Your Customer (KYC) refers to, the activities of customer due diligence that financial institutions and other regulated companies must perform to identify their clients and ascertain relevant information pertinent to doing financial business with them.
 All intermediaries have to follow a process to identify their investors and assess their risk profile.
+Intermediaries are not allowed to open or keep any anonymous account or account in fictitious names or account on behalf of other persons whose identity has not been disclosed or cannot be verified.

 KYC compliance is mandatory for every client who invests with a Mutual Fund.
 Before the Fund decides to do business with a client, it should know who the client is.
 This is ensured by following prescribed KYC procedures for clients including meeting the investor personally or through the authorized distributors for in-person verification as well as verification of original officially valid documents which need to be submitted as proof of address and identity.
 Every individual will have to fill up a prescribed uniform KYC application form and support it with documents regarding identity i.e. PAN, proof of address, for e.g. Passport and a latest photograph.
 Further, details such as the investor's occupation, income, tax status, PEP details are required to be obtained by each intermediary.
 Additional documents to be submitted by non-individual entities which include details of promoters / partners / karta / trustees / whole time directors, as applicable.
 Certain category of investors have however been exempted from providing PAN, but need to complete other KYC formalities.

 The exempt categories are as follows:

 - i.
 In case of transactions undertaken on behalf of Central Govt. and / or State Govt. and by officials appointed by Courts e.g. Official liquidator, Court receiver etc. - ii.
-Investors residing in the state of Sikkim. - iii.
+Investors residing in the state of Sikkim.
+Under the KRA regime the investors of Sikkim are provided with the unique identification number by the KRA so as to identify them separately. - iii.
 UN entities/multilateral agencies exempt from paying taxes/filing tax returns in India - iv.
 Micro investments up to ₹50,000 per annum (including permissible cash investments).

-SEBI vide their circular dated December 02, 2011 has issued the SEBI {KYC (Know Your Client) Registration Agency (KRA)}, Regulations, 2011.
-The purpose then was to have uniform KYC norms for the securities market.
+SEBI vide their Master Circular on Know Your Client (KYC) norms for the securities market dated October 12, 2023 and other circulars issued by SEBI from time to time.
+The purpose is to have uniform KYC norms for the securities market.
 In the KRA regime, a mechanism for centralization of the KYC records in the securities market has been developed.
-The KYC details of the investor will be shared amongst the KRAs in an interoperable mode (Currently there are 5 KRAs, viz.
-NDML, CVL, KARVY, CAMSKRA & DotEx).
+The KYC details of the investor will be shared amongst the KRAs in an interoperable mode {Currently there are 5 KRAs, viz.
+NDML, CVL, KARVY, CAMS, NSE data & analytics (formerly known as DotEx)}.
 This mechanism currently is in use for all existing investors and also for non-individual investors, alongside the CKYC system.
 While new investors are currently on-boarded under the provisions of CKYC norms, AMC's must make all efforts to cover existing investors who are KRA KYC compliant, under the CKYC norms.